WebFont/webfont_vscode/README.md

 * Search by font name in the Fontstorage collection right from the editor.
 * Insert font import.
 * Download fonts from the Fontstorage website.
-* Open Fontstorage webside to make a subset copy of the selected font.
+* Open Fontstorage website to make a subset copy of the selected font.

 ## Usages